nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

 !!! note "Important Note"
     If you did not provide a key pair, security groups, or rules, users can access the instance only from inside the cloud through VNC.
 Even pinging the instance is not possible without an ICMP rule configured.
-We do recommend limiting access as much as possible for [best security practices](../../get-started/best-practices/best-practices.md).
+We recommend limiting access as much as possible for [best security practices](../../get-started/best-practices/best-practices.md).

 - **Network Ports, Configuration, Server Groups, Schedular Hints, and Metadata:** tab: Ignore these tabs for now.